eembc/energyrunner/README.md

 # Introduction

-This is the repository for the ULPMark&trade;-ML benchmark framework which is used by [tinyMLPerf](https://github.com/mlcommons/tiny/).
-This repository contains the benchmark runner, links to training materials, test datsets, the test harness source code, and the Keras neural-nets with citations (as well as copies of the V0.1 tinyMLPerf trained and ported to mbed+TFLiteMicro models).
-It is used to collect performance, accuracy, and energy metrics from a device that complies with the firmware from both projects.
-EEMBC's firmware can be found [here](https://github.com/eembc/testharness-ulpmark-ml), and tinyMLPerf's reference submissions are [here](https://github.com/mlcommons/tiny/).
+This is the repository for EEMBCs EnergyRunner&trade; benchmark framework which is used by [MLPerf&trade; Tiny](https://github.com/mlcommons/tiny/).
+This repository contains the benchmark runner, links to training materials, and test datsets.

 ## Links